 Wilderness therapy and Open Sky offer the unique opportunity to professionally teach, practice and guide students through mindfulness programming, which fully harnesses the potential of the natural world.
 For Chris, this therapeutic opportunity is incredibly exciting to be a part of.
 He finds himself inspired to be present in the woods, mountains, and desert with the students and fellow guides.
 The yoga, meditation, and backpacking aspects of Open Sky’s specific programming are the three main factors that brought him to this incredible place.

-As a Field Guide, Chris values the opportunity to share his love for the nuances that exist in nature – in the trees, in the birds, in the rocks, and in ourselves.
-He feels incredibly grateful to have the opportunity to help others get excited about these details and metaphors that can be found in the natural world.
-Within a guide team, Chris enjoys sharing his passion for navigation, natural history (birds, trees, rocks, etc.), and holding group space and ceremony.
+Starting as a Field Guide and now as Field Manager, Chris values the opportunity to share his love for the nuances that exist in nature – in the trees, in the birds, in the rocks, and in ourselves.
+He feels incredibly grateful to have the opportunity to help students and guides get excited about these details and metaphors that can be found in the natural world.

 Chris loves to spend his time off climbing rocks, fly-fishing, exploring the alpine region or just communing with his friends.
 He also enjoys reading, writing and sharing mate (tea).
 Oh, and he plays the mandolin and violin… live music is another one of his favorite pastimes.
 He also loves speaking and engaging in the Spanish language! ¡Exploráte, pronto!